sjpcp5/obsidian_notes/Technical/API/Microservice with NodeJS.md

 If service A is designed to reach to service B's database and that database goes down then both services go down.

 A single database shared between many services would be a single point of failure which would limit the reliability of the app.
+Advantage is each service can a different database schema

 SO microservices are designed to function autonomous so that one service does not take down an entire application it also helps organize an application to isolate bugs, and for more developers or teams organize work responsibilities.